-Figure II-56: Square rule framing marks outside of clock room At the threshold outside of the door and in front of the window one can clearly see the 1825 bell tower framing.
-The bell tower was framed in 1825 using the "square rule" method.
-By the 1820s and 1830s, the earlier "scribe rule" of framing was falling out of fashion and giving way to the "square rule", which tended toward the standardization of joinery.
+Figure II-56: Square rule framing marks outside of clock room earlier "scribe rule" of framing was falling out of fashion and giving way to the "square-rule," which reflected the increasing standardization of joinery.
 Rafters, studs, joists and other framing members were cut en mass as carpenters prepared patterns for each type of joint.
-All mortises, tenons, pins, etc. were cut to the same dimensions and became interchangeable.
+All mortises, tenons, pins, etc., were cut to the same dimensions and became interchangeable.
 Though the timbers of the frame may not have been cut to exactly the same dimension, carpenters using the square rule were able to apply their patterns using reference lines drawn or "scribed" onto each timber.
-These marks are clearly visible in the 1825 portion of the Greenfield Meetinghouse (Figure II-56).
+These marks are clearly visible in the 1825 portion of the Meetinghouse (Figure II-56).